MrEfosa/devops-learning-notes/02-git-and-version-control/notes.md

-git checkout feature1           # Switch to branch git checkout -b feature1        # Create branch and switch to branch git merge feature1              # Merge branch into main git branch -d feature1          # Delete the branch
+git checkout feature1           # Switch to branch git checkout -b feature1        # Create branch and switch to branch git merge feature1              # Merge branch into main git pull -r                     # Fetches the latest changes from the remote and merge them into your current branch git branch -d feature1          # Delete the branch
 ```
 ## 🧩 GitLab SSH Setup & Repo Clone